Matteo-Scerbo/RAVES-Preprocessing/raves/planned_features.md

 - Perform real-valued decomposition as in existing code
 - Rescale eigenvectors; note that etendue can be inferred from patch areas and `kernel_diffuse`
 - Write `MoD-ART.csv`

-### Validate, improve, and replace the surface integral
-Use a solid angle integral from each surface sample point.